 Uniforms

-You may need to read the previous article about WebGL in order to understand this one.
+You may need to read the article about attributes before this one.

 #version 300 es